 Whatever did we do with ourselves before Bluetooth came about on the scene?
 Did we seriously just listen to the radio in the car?
 Ran with headphones tangled around ourselves?
-Listened to the latest Spotify playlist through a phone placed tactfully inside a cup?
+Or listened to the latest Spotify playlist through a phone placed tactfully inside a cup?
 Talk about horrible.

 Luckily, those days are long behind us.
 Bluetooth is bigger and better than ever before, thanks in part to the rise of music streaming services such as Spotify and Apple Music.
 As this popularity continues to rise with no signs of slowing down, portable Bluetooth speakers continue to be released in numbers by manufacturers, arriving in all shapes and sizes, decked out with an ever-increasing array of features.
 While typically small, these devices can deliver a big sound, and when paired with a smart device, allows users to stream their music of choice, even from the other side of the house.